 - 1 cup festive sprinkles

-Measure cereal in very large mixing bowl.
+- Measure cereal and place in a very large mixing bowl.
 Set aside.

-Pour chocolate mixture over cereal in 3 stages, stopping to toss cereal between additions.
+- Pour chocolate mixture over Chex cereal in 3 stages, folding as you go.